-Our purpose at Housatonic Community College is to empower all individuals to develop to their full potential.
-We are committed to lifelong learning for all.
-As a knowledgeable and dedicated faculty and staff, we work together with students in a learner-centered, supportive, and stimulating environment.
-We prepare students to participate in, and contribute responsibly to, our global society.
+Housatonic Community College, though a collaborative, learner-centered, technology-rich and stimulating educational environment, empowers all individuals to develop to their full potential as lifelong learners.
+As a knowledgeable and dedicated faculty and staff, we inspire students to contribute responsibly to our dynamic regional and global society.